-Today’s photos are from the post on this date in 2013 while returning from safari to Diani Beach, Kenya.
+Today’s photos are from the post in 2013 while returning from safari to Diani Beach, Kenya.
 For more on this date, please click here.

-It all began in July when we’d ordered necessary supplies from the US to be sent from our mailing service in Las Vegas, Nevada to our hotel in Mumbai, India.
-Included in that box is our new second passports, which we’d applied for while in the US last November.
+In July, it all began when we ordered supplies from the US to be sent from our mailing service in Las Vegas, Nevada, to our hotel in Mumbai, India.
+Our new second passports are included in that box, which we’d applied for while in the US last November.

-Since we had a number of items in the box of varying values, I insured the package for INR 73,443, US $1000, probably more than the value of its contents but I rounded it off.
-If it was lost, at least we could recover the INR 29377, US $400, shipping fees plus the contents.
+Since we had several items in the box of varying values, I insured the package for INR 73,443, US $1000, probably more than the value of its contents, but I rounded it off.
+We could recover the INR 29377, US $400, shipping fees, plus the contents if they were lost.
 That was my second mistake, the first being sending the package in itself.
 I shouldn’t have insured it at all, which I will explain going forward.

-It was only about three weeks ago, after sending dozens of email messages, that we were informed we needed to submit a number of documents, including passport bio and back pages, a letter from the hotel, and our visa documents.
+It was only about three weeks ago, after sending dozens of email messages, that we were informed we needed to submit several documents, including passport bio and back pages, a letter from the hotel, and our visa documents.
 Why all this to receive a package?
-It’s obvious, they certainly went through the box to view the contents.
+It’s obvious.
+They certainly went through the box to view the contents.
 Why all this?

 Oh, good grief, I was sitting down there for over an hour with no air con in the open lobby, temperature around 90F, 32C, wearing a mask and gloves and sweating up a storm while the FedEx guy had the package in his truck and wouldn’t deliver it until we paid.

-Our amazing hotel manager offered to pay out of his bank account for which I could pay him, but that didn’t work either due to the SWIFT account issue.
+Our fantastic hotel manager offered to pay out of his bank account, for which I could pay him, but that didn’t work either due to the SWIFT account issue.
 Frustrated, we both racked our brains.
-Basically, we needed INR 71364, US $974, in cash.
+We needed INR 71364, US $974, in cash.
 Who carries that many rupees in their possession?
 Not us.
 That’s a lot of bills.

-Plus, when we got here many moons ago, we tried five or six ATMs on a weekend and all of them were out of cash.
+Plus, when we got here many moons ago, we tried five or six ATMs on the weekend, and all of them were out of cash.
 I imagined yesterday, Saturday, we’d run into the same problem.
-Umesh and I took off in the hotel’s van heading to the closest bank ATM expecting more luck at an indoor bank facility and they were out of cash!!!
+Umesh and I took off in the hotel’s van heading to the closest bank ATM expecting more luck at an indoor bank facility, and they were out of cash!!!

-We’ve yet to open the box, after waiting 48 hours to handle it.
-If there is COVID-19 on the outside of the box or on the interior contents from inspection, a sufficient amount of time would have passed.
+We’ve yet to open the box after waiting 48 hours to handle it.
+A sufficient amount of time would have passed if there was COVID-19 outside the box or the interior contents from inspection.